TritonDataCenter/rfd/rfd/0154/README.md

 ### `CreateMachine`

-[`CreateMachine`](https://apidocs.joyent.com/cloudapi/#CreateMachine) may pass quantity and size information.
+[`CreateMachine`](https://apidocs.joyent.com/cloudapi/#CreateMachine) may pass disk quantity and size information.
+If `disks` input is not present and the package does not specify `disks`, traditional behavior is preserved.
 The `CreateMachine` documentation will be updated with:

 > **Inputs**
 >